Aniket2107/graphql-react/README.md

 # graphql-react
 clone the repo
+#.Open terminal go to the respected directory and type the foll command
-*npm install to install all the node_modules
+#.npm install  (to install all the packages)
-*npm start to run the server
+#.npm start (to run the server)
+#.Happy coding :)